gardener/gardener-extension-runtime-gvisor/README.md

 ## NVProxy Usage

-gvisor can be used with NVIDIA GPUs.
-To enable this, the `nvproxy` config flag must be set in the gvisor providerConfig of the shoot:
+gVisor can be used with NVIDIA GPUs.
+To enable this, the `nvproxy` config flag must be set in the gVisor providerConfig of the shoot:

 ```yaml
 ...